Sanskar-16/Sanskar-16.github.io/README.md

 - Creating a sense of community through social opportunities and befriending.
 - Using admin and organisational skills for facilitating flat agreements
 - Problem solving and dialogue within student accommodation using negotiation and listening skills.
-- Building inclusive residential and campus wide communities and assist in the creation of an environment in which students not only live and learn but also grow.
+- Building inclusive residential and campus-wide communities and assist in the creation of an environment in which students not only live and learn but also grow.
 - Creative thinking to come up with programmes with social values for residents, promoting and running those events.
 - Mental health awareness.

 ### Support Worker	(February 2020 – Current)
 Lifeways – Living Ambitions
-- Working as a support worker by helping the service users carry out their day-to-day task.
+- Working as a support worker by helping the service users carry out their day-to-day tasks.
 - Being punctual to relieve colleagues from previous shifts.
 - Responsibly help them take their medications correctly and on time.
 - Make food with/for them, helps me learn about different people and their interests.